psychemedia/storytelling-notes/macpherson.md

 To part with life I'm well content
 As any heretofore.
 Therefore my counsell to yon all
-Ia to repent and turn,
+Is to repent and turn,
 Lest afterwards it may befall
 You in hell's fire to burn.